XthemeOrg/SWI/README.md

 That's it!
 You should be able to direct your browser to http://www.yournetwork.net/swi/ and login using your Atheme Nickserv account nickname and password.

+## Issues/Bugs

+Please report all issues/bugs to Issues [https://github.com/siniStar7boy/SWI/issues] (in addition to IRC).